cloud-gov/cg-site/content/ops/security-ir-checklist.md

 ## Initiate

-You've just responded to a possible security incident.
+You're the first cloud.gov team member to notice a non-team-member's report of a possible security incident regarding cloud.gov, or you've noticed an unreported possible security incident yourself.
 Congratulations, you're now the Incident Commander (IC)!
 Follow these steps:

-1. Notify `gsa-ir@gsa.gov`, `itservicedesk@gsa.gov`, and `devops@gsa.gov` with a succient description of the incident, via a single email to all three addresses.
-If GSA Gmail itself is down or compromised, call 1-866-450-5250. **This step needs to happen within one hour of detecting a potential incident.**
+1. Notify `gsa-ir@gsa.gov`, `itservicedesk@gsa.gov`, and `devops@gsa.gov` with a description of the incident, via a single email to all three addresses.
+If GSA Gmail itself is down or compromised, call the GSA IT Service Desk at 1-866-450-5250. **This step needs to happen within one hour of detecting a potential incident.**
 1. Move incident discussion to [`#incident-response`](https://18f.slack.com/messages/incident-response/).
-1. Create an issue ([using this template]({{< relref "security-ir.md#initiate" >}})) in the [security-incidents](https://github.com/18f/security-incidents) GitHub repository with a more fulsome description.
+1. Create an issue ([using this template]({{< relref "security-ir.md#initiate" >}})) in the [security-incidents](https://github.com/18f/security-incidents) GitHub repository with a more detailed description.
 1. If needed, create a GSA Google Doc to track sensitive information that can't be shared in Slack/GitHub.
 1. If needed, start a GSA Google Hangout for responders.